Global Learn Call to Host

 - Video record the keynote speakers.

 - Handle local logistics and staff the meeting for registration, technical, and administrative personnel.
 Note: All registrations and payments will be handled online by AACE prior to the event.

 - Provide session presider for each conference room to help with introductions, timekeeping, and general organizational issues.

 - Arrange catering.
-Cost will be reimbursed by AACE and based upon the agreed budget.
+The cost will be reimbursed by AACE and based upon the agreed budget.

 Program and Suggested Schedule

 The conference program typically includes keynote talks, full papers, brief papers, and virtual papers.
 Note: AACE will manage the program for the virtual papers.

 There is much flexibility in the following suggested daily schedule.
-The number of hours for each of the 2 days would be based upon the preference and needs of the host as well as number of accepted presentations.
+The number of hours for each of the 2 days would be based upon the preference and needs of the host as well as the number of accepted presentations.

 Opening General Session and Keynote: 9-10 AM